riccardotornesello/rpi-nice-to-have/README.md

 This repository contains a collection of useful scripts for managing your Raspberry Pi.

-Anyone is free to contribute by creating pull requests to add new utilities.
+Periodically I will add all the utilities that I use but anyone is free to contribute by creating pull requests to add new utilities.

 ## Scripts